May Gibbs: Return to Australia

 Gibbs married Bertram James Ossoli Kelly, a mining agent, on 17 April 1919, whom she met during a visit to Perth.
 In 1925 they moved into their purpose built home Nutcote, then in Neutral Bay (now part of Kurraba Point), in Sydney.
 He died in 1939.

+James Ossoli Kelly, according to a Sutherland Shire Historical Bulletin, was a friend of Francis de Groot, the member of the fascist paramilitary organisation, the New Guard.
+De Groot would most infamously disrupt the opening of the Sydney Harbour Bridge, disgruntled at the leftist policies of the then NSW Premier Jack Lang.
+As of 2024, a 2019 facebook post by May Gibb's Nutcote shows that a watercolour portrait of Bessie de Groot, (the wife of Francis de Groot) painted by May Gibbs still hangs in the breakfast room of Nutcote.

 Gibbs continued to write and illustrate children's books, publishing Little Ragged Blossom in 1920 and Little Obelia the following year.
 In addition to her work illustrating and writing, Gibbs maintained two comic strips, Bib and Bub 1924–1967 and Tiggy Touchwood 1925–1931, in opposition newspapers.
 Tiggy Touchwood appeared in the Sunday Sun under the signature "Stan Cottman".
 The comic strips were published in newspapers in most Australian states and also in New Zealand.
 In 1923 she published Nuttybub and Nittersing and in 1929 Two Little Gum-Nuts.
 All her books have been reprinted numerous times and five cartoon books of Bib and Bub have been published.

 In addition to her children's books, Gibbs was also an accomplished botanical artist whose work is said to have inspired other artists interested in indigenous flora.
 Art historian, Anna Jug, has described her work as being both delightfully imaginative and botanically accurate.